j4redux/ai-template/README.md

-# Cornell AI Hackathon 2025
+# AI Hack Template

-This repository contains a development environment that is provided as an easy starting point for Hackathon participants to use to get off and running.
+This repository contains a development environment that is provided as an easy starting point to use to get off and running.

-Use of this dev environment is not required but is encouraged to allow Hackathon staff to be able to easily help you when troubleshooting issues.
-It also offers great standard rapid prototyping tools that will accelerate your development while not having to think about fine details like how to build a UI or API backend.
-You can also be assured that your teammates will all have the same environment and spend less time troubleshooting, and more time hacking!
+It offers great standard rapid prototyping tools that will accelerate your development while not having to think about fine details like how to build a UI or API backend.

-That said, if you truly are experts, don't let us hold you back!
-You are free to use whatever technologies and development environments that you want to use in this hackathon!

 # Getting Started